NainJp/APlayKit-Android/README.md

 - Confirmation input result
 - Success / Failure status for notification action

-You need to set just only NotificationCompat.Builder of Android API
+You need to extend just only NotificationCompat.Builder of Android API

 ```Java
 APlayExtender ext = new APlayExtender()